PDLT-University-of-York/test-split-site/docs/ultra/adding-documents.md

 !!!
 Summary

     Documents can be created inside Learning Modules and Folders, or created directly within the **Course Content** area.
+Images and text must be added to a Document to be viewed.

 !!! principle "Relevant [VLE site design principles](https://vle-support.york.ac.uk/ultra/site-design-principles)"